TeselaGen/tg-oss/packages/ove/README.md

 you can run the cypress dev tool by running

 ```
-yarn nx run ove:launch-e2e #this will run the cypress tests
+bun nx run ove:launch-e2e #this will run the cypress tests
 ```

 you can view existing cypress tests in the packages/ove/cypress/e2e folder